GoogleCloudPlatform/pgadapter/docs/psycopg2.md

 See [README](../README.md) for more possibilities on how to run PGAdapter.

 ## Limitations and Known Bugs
+- `psycopg2` by design never uses server side query parameters.
+This means that SQL statements that are syntactically equal and only differ in values will still be treated as different statements by Cloud Spanner.
+This will add additional parsing and planning time to each statement that is executed.
+See [Performance Considerations](#performance-considerations) for more information.
 - Only [copy_expert](https://www.psycopg.org/docs/cursor.html#cursor.copy_expert) is supported.
   [copy_from](https://www.psycopg.org/docs/cursor.html#cursor.copy_from) and [copy_to](https://www.psycopg.org/docs/cursor.html#cursor.copy_to) are NOT supported.
 - [copy_expert](https://www.psycopg.org/docs/cursor.html#cursor.copy_expert) has the following additional limitations: